jwiegley/johnwiegley/posts/2020-11-15-hafez-dard-eshqi.md

 | The mere dust of her passing by
 | brings tears to my eyes… do not ask
 |
-| And last night she filled my ears
+| Last night, she filled my ears
 | with such sweet converse… do not ask
 |
 | Consider how you bite your lip to keep silent;
 | I have bitten mine ruby red… do not ask
 |
-| When you are far I sit in my beggar’s hovel
+| When you are far, I sit in my beggar’s hovel
 | and suffer every affliction… do not ask
 |
 | Thus is Hafez a stranger in the path of love: